qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:diff_between_archive_and_delete
 - What is the difference between archiving and deleting an email?
 - archiving or deleting an email
+- What's the difference between archiving and deleting messages?
+- What is the difference between archiving and deleting messages?

 ## intent:subscriptions_folder
 - What is the "Subscriptions" folder?
 - Hello, What is the "Subscriptions" folder?
+- What does the subscribe folder mean？
+- What does the Subscribe folder do
+- "Subscribe" folder has what function

 ## intent:easilydo_premium_support_Email Assistant
 - Can I use my EasilyDo Premium account with Email Assistant?
 - does EasilyDo Premium account support Email Assistant?
+- EasilyDo Premium accounts assistant support email?

 ## intent:email_assistant_support_account_type
 - What kind of email accounts work with Email Assistant?
 - What types of email accounts does Email Assistant support?
+- Email assistant support what type of email account?
+- What types of email accounts are supported that appear in the email assistant?

 ## intent:download_email_assistant
 - How do I download Email Assistant?